danieltarazona/danieltarazona/README.md

-# Daniel Tarazona - Senior iOS Engineer 👨‍💻
+# Daniel Tarazona 👨‍💻

 Hi there!
-I'm Daniel, a passionate Senior iOS Engineer.
-I specialize and know several programming languages but limited now to:
+I'm Daniel, a passionate iOS / Game Engineer.
+I specialize and know several technologies and programming languages but limited now to:
-C, C++, Swift, iOS, Python, FreeBSD and JavaScript, ZSH and Bash.
+C, C++, Swift, macOS, iOS, Python, FreeBSD and JavaScript, ZSH and Bash.
+Working for a MilTech company on weekdays and a powerful framework game engine at weekends.

 <h3 align="left">Connect with me:</h3>
 <p align="left">